 Our Y6 class was given the opportunity to apply for the prestigious position of Prefect at Lyme.
 I’m very pleased to report that all who applied were successful!

-I want to share an extract from Thomas’ application letter as I was so impressed with it.
+I want to share a couple of extracts from a children's application letters as I was so impressed with them.
 I feel it sums up everything about our children that makes us so proud of them.

 ‘I will say ‘I CAN!’
 I will INSPIRE myself and others to follow the rules.
 I will CHALLENGE them to be more helpful around the school.
 Others will soon ACHIEVE their goal of following the rules.
 Finally I will NURTURE others to grow and become a Prefect themselves one day.
 That is what I CAN really means! ‘